dstone/nuxeo-dmk-bug/README.md

 Adding dependency com.google.zxing:core:3.5.1 causes Nuxeo boot to fail with a Caused by: java.lang.ClassNotFoundException: com.sun.jdmk.comm.HtmlAdaptorServer in server running nuxeo-2021-HF28-1.0.0.

+This project is a Nuxeo bundle that's completely empty except for a ZXing jar (see nuxeo-dmk-bug-core/pom.xml).

 Java version: openjdk version "11.0.15" 2022-04-19

 Full stack trace: